RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>50</sup> And he said to the woman, Thy faith hath saved thee; go in peace.
 ## Chapter 8

-<sup>1</sup> And it came to pass afterward , that he went throughout every city and village, preaching and shewing the glad tidings of the kingdom of God: and the twelve [were] with him,
+<sup>1</sup> And it came to pass afterward, that he went throughout every city and village, preaching and shewing the glad tidings of the kingdom of God: and the twelve [were] with him,
 <sup>2</sup> And certain women, which had been healed of evil spirits and infirmities, Mary called Magdalene, out of whom went seven devils,
 <sup>3</sup> And Joanna the wife of Chuza Herod’s steward, and Susanna, and many others, which ministered unto him of their substance.
 <sup>4</sup> And when much people were gathered together, and were come to him out of every city, he spake by a parable: